fenhl/riirando/README.md

 * Cosmetics and generating from patch files.
 Those are best handled by the offline patcher.
 * Compatibility with the web patcher.
 It's closed source and breaks with patch files that work fine in the offline patcher, making it difficult to debug.
 * Glitched logic.
 I don't know enough about glitches to support it, but contributions are welcome.

+# Design principles

+* All randomization is turned into a spoiler log, which is then used as a plando to generate the rom.
+This ensures that the spoiler/plando compatibility remains fully featured.